laineus/phaser-assets-webpack-plugin/README.md

 |spriteSheetSettingsFileName|`'settings.json'`|Name of settings file for spritesheet.|
 |useAbsoluteUrl|true|URL setting for your app.
 Such as '/image.png' or './image.png'`|

-# Use it in Phaser3
+## Use it in Phaser3

-An Object like following is going to be generated when exists files under rules you defined.
+An Object like following will be generated when exists files under the rules you defined.

 ```js
 {